OpenDDS/OpenDDS/docs/cmake.md

     behavior is not suitable).
     - Add `OPENDDS_IDL_OPTIONS -Lc++11` to use the C++11 IDL Mapping.
-  - A command-line option is available to force creation of typecodes by using `OPENDDS_SUPPRESS_TYPECODES OFF`.
+  - A command-line option is available to force creation of typecodes by using `SUPPRESS_ANYS OFF`.
 This value will overrule the one received from config.cmake `OPENDDS_SUPPRESS_ANYS`.

 When IDL sources are supplied, custom commands are generated which will